henry32144/cyclegan-notebook/README.md

 * **Fewer residual blocks.**

-    When I was training generators with 9 residual blocks as the original paper mentioned, it would produce images with strange dark hole at about 80 epochs, just like the image below.
+    When I was training the generators with 9 residual blocks as the original paper mentioned, it would produce images with strange dark hole at about 80 epochs, just like the image below.
 Seems like the model had been broken.
 So, in the end I use fewer residual blocks in generators.

 ![Fail](./notebook_images/fail.png)